s60sc/ESP32-CAM_MJPEG2SD/README.md

 Can also use the [ESP32-IO_Extender](https://github.com/s60sc/ESP32-IO_Extender) repository.

 The ESP32S3 Freenove board can support all of the above peripherals with its spare pins.
-The ESP32S3 XIAO board has fewer free pins but more than the ESP32.
+The ESP32S3 XIAO Sense board has fewer free pins but more than the ESP32.

 On-board LEDs:
 * ESP32: Lamp 4, signal 33.